-Appendix 1: Determining Learning Support Options for VET students
+Appendix 1: Determining LLN Support Options for VET students

-All prospective VET students are required to undertake a LLN review administered by VETASSESS prior to attending a pre- training review.
-The outcome of the review is determined by VETASSESS against the required ACSF level for each qualification or training product.
+All prospective VET students are required to undertake a LLN review administered by VETASSESSas as part of their pre-training review and application to study with Federation TAFE.
+The outcome of the LLN review is determined by VETASSESS against the required ACSF level for each qualification or training product.
 In the event that a student does not achieve the required level, they will be classified as “Working towards” the required level.
-For students who have not achieved the required ACSF level, trainers/ assessors will be required to determine if the prospective student may still enrol with learner support or if an alternate pathway should be offered.
-Learner support options are discussed and documented at the pre-training review.
+For students who have not achieved the required ACSF level, trainers/ assessors will be required to determine if the prospective student may still enrol with or without additional LLN support or if an alternate pathway shouldbe offered.

-To provide learner support, a range of Foundation Programs are used which include units from Certificate I in General Education for Adults, Certificate II in General Education for Adults, Certificate II in Skills for Work and Vocational Pathways and Literacy and Numeracy Support.
-Depending on individual student need, these programs are either provided as additional support or delivered as a standalone program.
-Students are provided with digital capability learner support through resources provided by the LN Support team and the VET Practice Unit including self-paced learning modules, and just in time support along the student learning journey.

-The decision to offer a prospective student a place within a training product is the responsibility of the trainer undertaking the pre-training review.
-The trainer is also responsible for determining if learner support is recommended or if an alternate pathway should or can be offered.
-Any learner support options offered to prospective students must be documented on the Pre-Training Review form.
+The trainer is responsible for determining if learner support is recommended or if an alternate pathway should or can be offered.
+The determined outcome and any learner support options offered to prospective students must be documented on the prospective student’s application in the following format

+It is recommended that the applicant enrol but will require additional LLN Support.

+Although the applicant does not meet the required ACSF levels as outlined in the TAS, the trainer/assessor deems the applicant able to undertake study without support.
+Please note the rationale for this decision:

+It is recommended that the applicant undertake a foundation program or alternate pathway program prior to enrolling into this course.

+To provide literacy and numeracy support, a range approved Literacy and Numeracy Support units to address individual needs of vocational learners to facilitate completion of a vocational qualification are utilized.

+Two delivery models of LNSUPPORT are available:

+Team-teaching model: under this model, LNSUPPORT is blended with the primary VET course of study and involves a specialist Literacy and Numeracy Support teacher co-teaching alongside the teacher(s) for the primary VET course.
+This provides highly contextualised support to learners that is integrated into the delivery of their primary VET course.

+Standard delivery: under this model, students attend separate LNSUPPORT classes which are delivered in conjunction with their primary VET course of study, with support contextualised to the primary course content.

 The following tables provide guidance in interpreting the scores achieved as part of the LLN and digital capability review administered by VETASSESS.